ehickey96/ehickey96.github.io/index.md

 6. [Artifact Three Enhancement Narrative](ehickey96.github.io/blob/main/index.md#artifact-three---databases---narrative)
 7. [Artifact Three - Update](ehickey96.github.io/blob/main/index.md#artifact-three---databases---updated)

-# Professional Self Reflection - V
+# Professional Self Reflection - V01

 ### Program and ePortfolio
    My academic journey has been invaluable at shaping me as a well rounded and confident software engineer.
 I have learned many different skills throughout this program and was able to showcase and polish my skills during the creation process of this ePortfolio.